AmonD (AMON) Price Hits $0.0010 on Major Exchanges

-AmonD (CURRENCY:AMON) traded down 0.4% against the US dollar during the 1-day period ending at 14:00 PM Eastern on March 2nd.
-One AmonD coin can now be bought for approximately $0.0010 or 0.00000002 BTC on major exchanges.
-AmonD has a market cap of $776,771.26 and $760.00 worth of AmonD was traded on exchanges in the last 24 hours.
-In the last week, AmonD has traded down 1% against the US dollar.
+AmonD (CURRENCY:AMON) traded down 0.6% against the dollar during the 1 day period ending at 9:00 AM Eastern on March 8th.
+Over the last week, AmonD has traded down 1.2% against the dollar.
+AmonD has a total market capitalization of $768,272.09 and $15.00 worth of AmonD was traded on exchanges in the last 24 hours.
+One AmonD coin can currently be bought for about $0.0010 or 0.00000002 BTC on major cryptocurrency exchanges.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.